-Hermit crabs are one of the easiest pets to have.
+Hermit crabs are one of the easiest pets to have but these animals are not made to be kept in captivity.
 They are unusual and fun to watch, which makes them engaging pets that are quite low-maintenance.
 Hermit crabs are curious as well, interested in exploring larger spaces and living an active life.

 Their names are a bit disingenuous because hermit crabs aren’t true crabs.
 They have a smaller abdomen that is quite soft.
 That is why they need to live in empty shells.
 As they grow, they grow into increasingly larger shells.